Billy Horschel betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.130 Strokes Gained: Around-the-Green in his past five tournaments.

-- Horschel has an average of 0.134 Strokes Gained: Putting in his past five tournaments.
+- He has an average of 0.134 Strokes Gained: Putting in his past five tournaments.

-- He has averaged 0.095 Strokes Gained: Total in his past five tournaments.
+- Horschel has averaged 0.095 Strokes Gained: Total in his past five tournaments.

 Horschel's Strokes Gained rankings